-The enclosed map shows the math building (Building 380) and Hewlett Teaching Center, where the contest will be held.
+The enclosed map shows the math building (Building 380), where the contest will be held.
+A map is also available at campusmap.stanford.edu.

-The early registration deadline is February 13, 2008.
+The early registration deadline is February 17, 2009.
 You may still register after this date, up to the morning of the contest, but we strongly encourage you to register early if possible.
 There will be a late fee for entries postmarked or completed online after this date (please see registration form) and an additional fee for registrations completed upon arrival at the tournament.
 Early registrations will also help us make sure the contest runs smoothly.

 You may register either online or by mail.
 The online registration form can be found at sumo.stanford.edu/smt.
-Online registrations will not be charged the late fee as long as the form is completed by February 13th.
+Online registrations will not be charged the late fee as long as the form is completed by February 17th.
 You will still need to mail in a check if registering online.